-Contemporary yet historical, artificial but natural, SouthBeach – or “SoBe” for those in the know, is one of the most exciting yet chilled places in Miami.
+Artificial and yet natural, SouthBeach – or “SoBe” for those in the know – is one of the most vibrant and relaxing places to be in Miami.

 Art Deco District

 Abundantly photographed and filmed, this historic neighbourhood of South Beach, bordering Ocean Drive, brings together the largest concentration of hotels and Art Deco buildings in the United States and the world.
 Although touristy it is a must see.
 If you want to learn everything about Art Deco in Miami pay a visit to the Art Deco Museum and its

 The Bass is Miami Beach’s Contemporary Art Museum.
 It was completely renovated in 2017 and parts of the museum were not opened with the entire collection when we visited.
 However, we particularly loved two of the current exhibitions: The Haas Brothers: Ferngully by Nikolai and Simon Haas and Art with a view by Paola Pivi.

 Walk or ride a bike by the sea

 Start from Miami Beach Board Walk up in Mid-Beach to Ocean Drive, for a nice 40 minutes walk along the Sea.
 The breeze from the sea, the vegetation and the colourful lifeguard towers will make you feel happy.

 Sunset at South Point Park

 Top off your SoBe getaway with a quiet moment at the beach at Sunset Harbour.
 Sunset Harbour is a quaint, village-like neighbourhood in the northern stretches of South Beach with a dolce vita spirit.
 It‘s a picturesque spot, with walkways, benches, and green spaces that look out over the Gulf.